SierraSoftworks/blog/src/posts/2013-12-06-highlighters.md

 ### [GeSHi][geshi]
 GeSHi was the first highlighter I tried on our website, mainly because it was the most comprehensively supported on Drupal.
-Overall, the installation and configuration was painless, requring you to add the GeSHi library to your `sites/all/libraries` folder and then enable the module.
+Overall, the installation and configuration was painless, requiring you to add the GeSHi library to your `sites/all/libraries` folder and then enable the module.
 One of the complaints I have about GeSHi on Drupal however is the lack of customizability in terms of styling that is provided by the Drupal module, and the lack of integration with Markdown.
 One of the nice things about GeSHi though, is the ability to select which languages you wish to support from within the Drupal module, and even configure their shortcuts.
 If you're looking for a highlighter which